cockroachdb/docs/v22.1/manage-certs-vault.md

 1. Create node instances

     Create three compute instances to use as CockroachDB nodes.
-Follow the guidelines described [here](deploy-cockroachdb-on-google-cloud-platform.html#step-2-create-instances), and additionally, specify the `node-operator` service account as the managing service account.
+Follow the guidelines described in [Deploy CockroachDB on Google Cloud Platform](deploy-cockroachdb-on-google-cloud-platform.html#step-2-create-instances), and additionally, specify the `node-operator` service account as the managing service account.

     {{site.data.alerts.callout_info}}
     Here we add the network tag 'roach-node', which will allow our firewall rule to apply to the nodes instances.